 - 1. All required assessments include the consideration of the impact and special needs related to the Enrollee's ID/ASD. - 2.
-The provider ensures that assessments for children/adolescents with ID/ASD include, but are not limited to, the review of: - a) History of placements outside the home and residential placements for special education for children and adolescents in the care and/or custody of the Commonwealth; - b) History provided by parent/guardian; - c) Educational records inclusive of progress reports within the last three years; - d) Behavioral intervention data; - e) Individualized Education Programs (IEPs), when applicable; - f) Individual Care Plans (ICPs) for Intensive Care Coordination (ICC) enrolled youth, when applicable; - g) Neurological evaluation(s); - h) Neuropsychological evaluation(s); and - i) Other consultation reports (i.e., occupational therapy, physical therapy, etc.). - 3.
-All treatment plans and treatment plan reviews and updates include goals and interventions specific to the Enrollee's needs related to their ID/ASD.
+The provider ensures that assessments for children/adolescents with ID/ASD include, but are not limited to, the review of: - a) history of placements outside the home and residential placements for special education for children and adolescents in the care and/or custody of the Commonwealth; - b) history provided by parent/guardian; - c) educational records inclusive of progress reports within the last three years; - d) behavioral intervention data; - e) Individualized Education Programs (IEPs), when applicable; - f) Individual Care Plans (ICPs) for Intensive Care Coordination (ICC)-enrolled youth, when applicable; - g) neurological evaluation(s); - h) neuropsychological evaluation(s); and - i) other consultation reports (e.g., occupational therapy, physical therapy, etc.) - 3.
+All treatment plans and treatment plan reviews and updates include goals and interventions specific to the Enrollee's needs related to his/her ID/ASD.
 The treatment and discharge plans will be reviewed by the multidisciplinary treatment team at least every 48 hours (a maximum of 72 hours between reviews on weekends) and are updated accordingly based on each Enrollee's individualized progress.
-The discharge planning coordinator as part of the multidisciplinary team will coordinate with staff from the Local Education Authority (LEA), Department of Developmental Services (DDS), Department of Children and Families (DCF), and/or other state agencies to ensure a successful discharge to the community.
-As part of the discharge planning process, Enrollees will have the opportunity, as appropriate, for home visits, and the treatment team will be available as a resource to families during home visits.
+The discharge planning coordinator as part of the multidisciplinary team will coordinate with staff from the local education authority (LEA), Department of Developmental Services (DDS), Department of Children and Families (DCF), and/or other state agencies to ensure a successful discharge to the community.
+As part of the discharge planning process, Enrollees will have the opportunity, as appropriate, for home visits and treatment team will be available as a resource to families during home visits. - 4.
+A data-collection check sheet is utilized and monitors the behaviors every 15 minutes. - 5.
+There is a family behavior training program: - a.
+Families should participate in treatment as much as possible, preferably in person. - b.
+Qualified staff do behavior training on weekends when parents visit most. - c.
+Families are expected to be doing behavior training during their visits to unit.

-- 4. A data-collection check sheet is utilized and monitors the behaviors every 15 minutes. - 5.
-There is a family behavior training program: - a) Families should engage in treatment as much as possible, preferably in person. - b) Qualified staff do behavior training on weekends when parents visit most.
-Families are expected to be doing behavior training during their visits to unit. - c) Weekly family meetings are held. - d) Staff will partner with families to address issues/concerns around access and equity. - 6.
-With appropriate consent and as applicable, staff from the LEA, DDS, DCF, and/or other state agencies and providers are included in treatment and discharge planning processes and meetings.
+- d.
+Weekly family meetings are held. - 6.
+With appropriate consent and as applicable, staff from the local education authority (LEA), Department of Developmental Services (DDS), Department of Children and Families (DCF), and/or other state agencies and providers are included in treatment and discharge planning processes and meetings.